 Can You Freeze Salmon?

 Yes—you can freeze salmon, and if done right, it still tastes great when you're ready to eat it later.
 Both raw and cooked salmon freeze well, but the key to keeping the best quality lies in how you store it.
 Freezing salmon helps lock in flavor, texture, and those all-important fatty acids—such as omega-3s—that make salmon a great protein choice for backyard BBQers and health enthusiasts alike.
-However, there are some dos and don'ts when it comes to freezing fish that you'll want to follow, which I'll walk you through.
+However, there are some dos and don'ts for freezing fish you'll want to follow, which I'll walk you through.

 The Best Way to Freeze Salmon (Raw or Cooked)

-Whether you're working with fresh fish or leftover salmon from dinner, here are the most crucial steps to freeze salmon properly:
+Whether you're working with fresh fish or leftover salmon from dinner, here are the most important steps to freeze salmon properly:

 Step 1: Pat It Dry